Bodacious/RoboTop/README.md

 ### Playing live

-From the root directory of the application, run the following command to start the game
+From the root directory of the application, run the following command to start the game:

 ``` bash
 bin/robo_top